Robertbaelde/retention-curve-chart-php-assessment/README.md

 ## Endpoints
 * /private-api/get/retention-curve/weekly-cohorts

-Error message in case of no token is send to api.
+Error message in case of no token is send to api (401 Unauthorized).
-Error message in case of wrong endpoint.
+Error message in case of wrong endpoint (No Endpoint).